-St. Joseph's offers several academic options, which lead to an associate in applied science degree with a major in nursing.
+St. Joseph's offers several academic options, which lead to Assocaite in Applied Science degree with a Major in Nursing.
 The admission criteria and academic requirements for all options are the same.
 The weekday format follows an academic calendar over a two-year period.
-Students in the evening/weekend option attend on alternating weekends (Friday evening, Saturday and Sunday) and one evening a week for 18 months, allowing them to work full time during the week, if they so choose.
+Students in the evening/weekend option attend every Wednesday evening and every-other-weekend on Friday afternoons 4pm-8pm, Saturday 7am-7pm and Sunday 7am-7pm throughout the year for 18 months, allowing them to work full time during the week, if they so choose.

-The evening/weekend option begins in July, the application deadline is September 1st of prior year.
+The evening/weekend option begins in July, the application deadline is December 1st of prior year.
 The weekday option begins in August, with an application deadline of January 1st.
 All students attend classes and start participating in clinical rotations very early in both options, giving the opportunity to immediately apply classroom theory to practice.